yottoy/remote-desk.work/README.md

 ## Acknowledgments

-- JobSpy library for Python job scraping capabilities
+- [JobSpy](https://github.com/nickpollard/jobspy) - Python library for job scraping
-- All contributors and maintainers
+- All contributors who have helped improve this system